what is cma

 • Cost Management: The accumulation and control of costs through different costing techniques, including activity-based costing, standard costing, and job-order costing.

-• Internal Controls: Designs and assesses internal controls so that risk can be mitigated in maintaining the integrity of financial reporting.
+• Internal Controls: Design and assess internal controls to mitigate risk while maintaining the integrity of financial reporting.

 This part deals with the strategic issues of financial management and decision-making in the organization.
 The following are discussed in great detail:

-• Financial Statement Analysis: The analysis of financial statements in order to discern the organization’s financial condition and performance.
+• Financial Statement Analysis: The analysis of financial statements to discern the organization’s financial condition and performance.

 • Corporate Finance: Firm financing decisions, capital structure, and working capital management.